Q. What is the Discover Pass?

 Washington State Parks has announced the following "free days," when the Discover Pass will not be required to visit a state park.

 - Jan.
-21 – In honor of Martin Luther King Day
+19 and 20 – In honor of Martin Luther King Day

-- March 30 – In honor of Washington State Parks’ 100th birthday on March 19
+- March 19 – In honor of Washington State Parks' 101st birthday

-- June 8 and 9 – National Get Outdoors Day and Department of Fish and Wildlife Free Fishing weekend
+- June 14 – National Get Outdoors Day

 A Discover Pass will still be required on these days to access lands managed by the Washington State Department of Natural